Bull Terrier vs American Staffordshire Terrier

 The Bull Terrier is known for being a high-energy terrier breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 50-70 lbs and lifespan of 12-13 yrs, the Bull Terrier requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 50-70 lbs and lifespan of 12-13 yrs, the Bull Terrier has specific care needs shaped by its genetics and build.
 Below you'll find the key information organized by topic.

 With Family Members